 There are certain pros and cons with money market accounts, so it’s important to understand what it is and how it works.
 You just might find that your money can better work for you when it’s in a more growth-oriented account such as a money market account.
 Ready to learn more?

 The most appealing aspect of opening a money market account, particularly compared to a savings account, is that it typically offers a higher interest rate.
-At the same time, it still provides you with the flexibility to access your money as you need it.
+However, most money market accounts offer several features of both savings and checking accounts, including debit card access, check-writing privileges, and ATM withdrawals.

 Depending on your financial institution, your interest can accrue daily, monthly, quarterly, or annually.
 The more frequent the accrual, the more money you’ll earn over time because of the effects of compounded interest.